folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 ## Creating a new invoice line

-To create an invoice line that is not associated with an existing purchase order line, follow these steps:
+To create an invoice line that is not associated with an existing purchase order line, follow the steps below.
+To process a credit invoice, follow the same steps using a negative value amount.
+Once the invoice is set to Pay, a new transaction appears on the budget with a type of **Credit.**  See [Finance > Viewing transactions for a current budget](../finance/#viewing-transactions-for-a-current-budget) for more information on viewing budget transactions.

 1. Click **New.**